aubreycoffey/scrnaseq-pbmc-pipeline/README.md

 ## Overview

-This project demonstrates a full single-cell transcriptomics workflow — from raw count data through to multimodal TCR integration — using industry-standard Python tools.
+This project demonstrates a full single-cell transcriptomics workflow, from raw count data through to multimodal TCR integration, using industry-standard Python tools.
 It is structured as a series of modular, sequential notebooks, each building on the last.

 | Step | Notebook | Description |
 |------|----------|-------------|